Tom Cotton Calls out China in Stark Contrast to President Joe Biden

 I point out to him: No American President can be sustained as a President if he doesn’t reflect the values of the United States.
 And so the idea I’m not going to speak out against what he’s doing in Hong Kong, what he’s doing with the Uyghurs in western mountains of China and Taiwan, trying to end the One China policy by making it forceful — I said — and by the — he said he — he gets it.
 Culturally, there are different norms that each country and they — their leaders — are expected to follow.

-When Anderson pressed Biden further about whether the U.S. would impose repercussions on China, he responded that he would continue to speak about human rights issues, but that he might not gain the confidence of other countries:
+When Anderson pressed Biden further about whether the U.S. would impose repercussions on China, Biden responded that he would continue to speak about human rights issues, but that the repercussions might be that China would not “gain the confidence” from other countries to lead the world.

 Well, there will be repercussions for China, and he knows that.
 What I’m doing is making clear that we, in fact, are going to continue to reassert our role as spokespersons for human rights at the U.N. and other — other agencies that have an impact on their attitude.